 - Potato casseroles combine the delicious taste of mashed potatoes with the ease of a casserole.
 To save time Thanksgiving day, prepare the casserole the night before and store in the refrigerator until baking time.

 No matter where your family falls in the marshmallow-topping debate, sweet potatoes always make an appearance at the Thanksgiving table.

-- sweet potato casserole recipe spiced with cinnamon, ginger, and nutmeg, and topped with pecans.
+- Make a basic sweet potato casserole recipe spiced with cinnamon, ginger, and nutmeg, and topped with pecans.

 - Sweet potato souffle is basically mashed sweet potatoes.
 This version features a topping made of marshmallows, toasted cashews, and shredded coconut.

 - Sweet potatoes au gratin is made with cheese and bread crumbs and brings out the savory side of sweet potatoes.